armijnhemel/binaryanalysis-ng-maintenance/database/README-NSRL.txt

 https://www.nist.gov/software-quality-group/national-software-reference-library-nsrl

 The main contents of NSRL are published as multiple ISO images, each containing a few CSV files.
-NSRL version 2.60 (March 2018) has the following sets:
+NSRL version 2.63 (December 2018) has the following sets:

 * modern
 * android